fmtlib/fmt/doc/api.rst

 .. _udt:

-Formatting User-defined Types
+Formatting User-Defined Types
 -----------------------------

 The {fmt} library provides formatters for many standard C++ types.
-See :ref:`fmt/ranges.h <ranges-api>` for ranges and tuples including standard containers such as ``std::vector``, :ref:`fmt/chrono.h <chrono-api>` for date and time formatting and :ref:`fmt/std.h <std-api>` for filesystem and variant formatting.
+See :ref:`fmt/ranges.h <ranges-api>` for ranges and tuples including standard containers such as ``std::vector``, :ref:`fmt/chrono.h <chrono-api>` for date and time formatting and :ref:`fmt/std.h <std-api>` for path and variant formatting.

 To make a user-defined type formattable, specialize the ``formatter<T>`` struct